argumentcomputer/user-manual/src/02-setup.md

 ```

 Having `lurk` installed can help the reader with experimentation while going through the book.
-More detailed information on the features of the `lurk` binary will be presented on a later chapter.
+More detailed information on the features of the `lurk` app will be presented on a later chapter.

 ## Support